Myhtica/tailwind-formatter/README.md

 ## Sponsor

 If you liked this extension or it helped you or your team, please consider donating/sponsoring!
-It would be a huge help for me as a struggling new grad!
+It would be a huge help for me.
 Thank you for the support!

 [![Sponsor](https://img.shields.io/badge/Sponsor-❤️-pink?style=for-the-badge&logo=github-sponsors)](https://github.com/sponsors/myhtica-myht)